LordRekishi/LordRekishi/README.md

 - Final group project in Spring Boot for our Java EE/Spring boot course: [CrimeDatabase](https://github.com/Patlenlix/CrimeDatabase)
   - A project following a CI pipeline, where we created a Crime database using Spring boot.
 With basic security and frontend in Thymeleaf.
 Feel free to explore our [issues](https://github.com/Patlenlix/CrimeDatabase/issues), [pull requests](https://github.com/Patlenlix/CrimeDatabase/pulls), [README.md](https://github.com/Patlenlix/CrimeDatabase/blob/main/README.md), [project roadmap](https://github.com/orgs/Patlenlix/projects/1) and published [releases](https://github.com/Patlenlix/CrimeDatabase/releases).

+- Final class project in our Web Services course, exploring microservices and how they connect/interact: [Image-Storage Service](https://github.com/Patlenlix/image-storage)
+  - Each group designed a specific microservice for a Twittter/Facebook-clone backend.
+Our responsibility was to create an Image service that could be used to upload, download and store images.
+Each service should also work independently and use server side configuration (in our case using Consul Key/Value).
+  - We also created a [Gateway Service](https://github.com/Patlenlix/gateway) to be used as an entrypoint and loadbalancer in front of the other services.
+  - Please see README on each of these services for more information.

 ---

 Looking for **Part-time Work** and **Internships** during my studies!